 - Optimizing the organization’s infrastructure and operations for better agility

-Your exact objectives will depend on the challenges your organization faces and the main end goals.
+Your exact objectives will depend on your organization's challenges and the main end goals.

 Prioritize your objectives and then move forward one step at a time.
 Not only will this make it easier for you to track the progress, but it will also minimize problems and bottlenecks.
-Moreover, moving steadily towards a digitally transformed organization will allow your employees to slowly get used to the new changes.
+Moreover, moving steadily towards a digitally transformed organization will allow your employees to get used to the new changes slowly.

 Expecting your CTO or CIO to manage the entire digital transformation strategy while also handling their core work responsibilities is unrealistic.
 They might not have the time or the expertise to lead the company through a digital transformation journey.

 Instead, you need a dedicated team led by the Chief Digital Officer (CDO) that is responsible for achieving digital transformation within the organization.
 If there are qualified employees within the company who have the expertise to handle this, you can create a team internally.
 But if you don’t have the right talent to lead the transformation, it’s always best to hire new talent to guide everyone in the company.
 In enterprises, it is quite challenging to accelerate growth.
 Find out how digital transformation leaders can make positive initiatives for a successful journey.